SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 * Stateful URLs that save your session and position when you log back in.
 * Use-case-driven navigation to help you quickly find the features you need.

 For a detailed list of updates, [view the release notes](/release-notes-service/2024/02/23/ui/).

+:::sumo quickstart

-Watch the quickstart overview video below to get familiar with the new interface.
+Check out this quickstart overview video to get familiar with the new interface.

 <Iframe url="https://www.youtube.com/embed/86IJB6JrG_k?rel=0"
         width="854px"